Super-Rabbit: Plot

 Cruising through the sky, Bugs begins to run out of power, but when he tries to recharge again, he accidentally drops his carrots and he falls to the ground.
 After Bugs lands, he opens his eyes to see a line of chewed carrot tops eaten by Smith and his horse-turned-Superhero, both wearing cape and costume.
 Bugs turns to the camera and says "This looks like a job for a REAL Superman!"
 He ducks into a phone booth.
 Both Smith and the horse are ready to attack – until the booth opens and they both snap to attention and salute.
-Bugs marches out in a Marine uniform, singing the "Marines' Hymn."
+Bugs marches out in a Marine uniform, singing the "Marines' Hymn".
 He dismisses the two, claiming he has "important work to do!", and marches off to "Berlin, Tokyo and points East."

 Reception

 The U.S. Marine Corps were so thrilled that Bugs Bunny decided to become a Marine in this cartoon that they insisted the character be officially inducted into the force as a private, which was done, complete with dogtags.
 The character was regularly promoted until Bugs was officially "discharged" at the end of World War II as a Master Sergeant.

-Cottontail Smith later appears as one of Yosemite Sam’s sidekicks in Looney Tunes: Back in Action.
-The character’s voice is a less raucous version of Sam’s and Foghorn Leghorn’s.
+Cottontail Smith later appears as one of Yosemite Sam's sidekicks in Looney Tunes: Back in Action.
+The character's voice is a less raucous version of Sam's and Foghorn Leghorn's.

+In 2019, it was shortlisted for the 1944 Retro-Hugo Award for Best Dramatic Presentation, Short Form.